A primer on data-driven growing and technologies for optimal crop production in the greenhouse

 Carbon dioxide (CO)

-Fig. xx shows the increase of production of greenhouse crops with increasing CO concentration (µmol mol-1 equivalent to vpm).
+Fig. xx shows the increase in the production of greenhouse crops with increasing CO concentration (µmol mol-1 equivalent to vpm).
 It has to be noted that the slope decreases with increasing CO concentration.
 So, it always has to be calculated if an additional increase of CO is economical.

 - Using Low-NOx heaters